lygsbw/lygsbw.github.io/index.md

 ---

-I am a Ph.D student in the Department of Computer Science and Engineering, Shanghai Jiao Tong University, advised by Prof. [Junni Zou](http://min.sjtu.edu.cn/zjn.htm) and Prof. [Hongkai Xiong](http://min.sjtu.edu.cn/xhk.htm).
+I am a Ph.D. student in the Department of Computer Science and Engineering at Shanghai Jiao Tong University, advised by Prof. [Junni Zou](http://min.sjtu.edu.cn/zjn.htm) and Prof. [Hongkai Xiong](http://min.sjtu.edu.cn/xhk.htm).
 Before that, I obtained my B.E. degree at the School of Software Technology, Dalian University of Technology, 2019.

 From Sep.
-2020 till now, I am an intern at Huawei Cloud, Shanghai, and working together with Dr. [Xiaopeng Zhang](https://sites.google.com/site/zxphistory/) and Prof. [Qi Tian](https://scholar.google.com/citations?user=61b6eYkAAAAJ).
+2020 till now, I have been an intern at Huawei Cloud, Shanghai, mentored by Dr. [Xiaopeng Zhang](https://sites.google.com/site/zxphistory/) and Prof. [Qi Tian](https://scholar.google.com/citations?user=61b6eYkAAAAJ).

 ---